tektronix/obsidian/README.md

 6. Clone this repository then `cd obsidian`.
 7.  `sudo jenkins_status.py --check` to check the light strip.
 8. Verify the light strip show some light patterns to confirm it is connected correctly.
-9.  `sudo jenkins_status.py --help` for a list of arguments to pass to this function
+9.  `sudo jenkins_status.py --help` for a list of arguments to pass to this function (recommended running it with `screen -dmS obsidian` for easy resume from any remote session).

 ## Contributing